runmat-org/runmat/docs/TELEMETRY.md

 ## Where does telemetry go?

 - Clients send UDP (best effort) to `udp.telemetry.runmat.org:7846` or HTTPS POSTs to `https://telemetry.runmat.org/ingest`.
-- HTTPS traffic lands on a Cloud Run service (`infra/worker/`) that validates `x-telemetry-key`, sanitizes payloads, and forwards to PostHog (primary) and GA4 (optional).
+- HTTPS traffic lands on a Cloud Run service (`infra/worker/`) that validates a shared `x-telemetry-key`, normalizes payloads, emits human-readable summaries (so PostHog’s “URL / Screen” column reads like `run=script • jit=on • gpu=off`), and forwards to PostHog (primary) and GA4 (optional).
 - The UDP path flows through a lightweight Google Cloud UDP load balancer into a managed instance group running the forwarder container (`infra/udp-forwarder/`).
 Each forwarder replays datagrams to the Cloud Run endpoint asynchronously so the CLI never blocks.
 - No payloads are stored server-side beyond transient buffers; failures are logged and the CLI continues immediately.
+- Official RunMat binaries bake the ingestion key into the executable at build time (via the `RUNMAT_TELEMETRY_KEY` compile-time env var).
+If you build from source and want to talk to the hosted collector, set the same env var before invoking `cargo build`; otherwise the worker will return `401 unauthorized`.

 ## How do I opt out of RunMat telemetry?